fread-ink/epub-cfi-resolver/README.md

 }
 ```

-You can then use e.g. `window.scrollTo()` or some other method to access show the location referenced by the CFI.
+You can then use e.g. `bookmark.node.scrollTo()` or some other method to show the location referenced by the CFI.

 ## Parser output